jeremyosborne/ant_cities/README.md

     - Health minded ants or self sacrifice?
     - Expansionn oriented or homebodies?
     - Conversion or kill?
-- Food as economy:
-    - feed existing ants
-    - new ants
-    - evolutionary advancements
-    - New food types
 - Evolutionary advancements
     - vision increase (see food and enemies better)
     - conversion capability